-This SOP will provide details and instruction on the safe production, use and handling of all human pathogenic lentivirus-based vectors.
+This Standard Operating Procedure (SOP) will provide details and instruction on the safe production, use and handling of all human pathogenic lentivirus-based vectors.
 All lentiviral work will be conducted under containment level 2 conditions with additional operational precautions (CL2+).
-The viruses have the ability to integrate into host chromosomes and can infect non-dividing and terminally differentiated cells and have high rates of mutation.
+The viruses have the ability to integrate into host chromosomes, can infect non-dividing and terminally differentiated cells and have high rates of mutation.
 The major risk from working with human pathogenic lentivirus-based vectors is the generation of replication-competent lentivirus, and the potential for oncogenesis from random host chromosomal integration.
 The transgene being introduced by the viral vector must also be considered when assessing the risk from exposure to the virus.

-This SOP applies to all trainees, staff and researchers who work with or may come into contact with lentivirus.
+This SOP applies to all staff and affiliates that work within Lawson Health Research Institute who work with or may come into contact with lentivirus.
 It is expected that anyone who will be working in a CL2+ area will be trained on the safe use and handling of lentivirus.